 Most other cards on the market award bonus points immediately, or at most, after a one month delay.
 If you think it’s hard to reconcile bonus transactions with a month’s delay, try doing it with a 14-month delay.

-How does this KrisFlyer UOB card compare to the existing KrisFlyer AMEX cobrand cards?
+How does KrisFlyer UOB card compare to KrisFlyer AMEX cobrand cards?

 Assuming the delayed bonus points are not a dealbreaker for you, here’s how the new KrisFlyer UOB Credit Card compares with the two AMEX incumbents: